az0977776/eau2/report/doc.md

 - Distribute the column chunks evenly across all nodes on the network
 - speed check (ensure every get is "fast")
 - improve on caching

+// the cached chunk is for both gets and puts, currently it does not update
+// if the remote chunk is updated (no cache invalidation) and will always
+// overwrite whatever is in the kvstore when this chunk is commited